 Ones to watch

-Sindiso Khumalo – Sustainable designer with an emphasis on handmade textiles and bespoke prints.
+Sindiso Khumalo – Shortlisted for the 2019 LVMH prize, the sustainable designer places an emphasis on handmade textiles and bespoke prints.